kvnl58/Geogebreak/README.md

 __ATTRIBUTES__

-      - CAPTION
+  - CAPTION - Changes the caption of an object.
-      - BACKGROUND COLOR
+  - BACKGROUND COLOR - Sets the background color for texts and objects in the spreadsheet.
-      - COLOR
+  - COLOR - Changes color of an object
-      - LENGTH
+  - LENGTH - Sets the length of an InputBox
   - SCRIPT (CLICK)
+      - Can set the script for any object.
+Reference instructions for TAG for how to write script for this section.
+      - You can use the prepend babadook feature to automatically add babadook to the coding box.
-      - SCRIPT (UPDATE)
+  - SCRIPT (UPDATE) -
+        - Can set the script for any object.
+Reference instructions for TAG for how to write script for this section.
+      - You can use the prepend babadook feature to automatically add babadook to the coding box.
-      - SHOW
+  - SHOW - SetVisible()
-      - LINKED OBJECT
+  - LINKED OBJECT - Changes the linked object for an inputbox.
+THIS CHANGE WILL NOT SHOW UP IN THE DEFINITION IN THE SETTINGS OF THE INPUTBOX BUT WILL CHANGE THE LINKED OBJECT.
-      - CONDITION SHOW
+  - CONDITION SHOW - Adds logic to condition to show area of an object.

 ## __SPECIFY ADDITIONAL VARIABLES NEEDED FOR SCRIPT__